tinapawar22/Exploratory-Data-Analysis/README.md

   -- When a client applies for a loan, there are four types of decisions that could be taken by the client/company):
-Approved: The Company has approved loan Application
+1.Approved: The Company has approved loan Application

-Cancelled: The client cancelled the application sometime during approval.
+2.Cancelled: The client cancelled the application sometime during approval.
 Either the client changed her/his mind about the loan or in some cases due to a higher risk of the client, he received worse pricing which he did not want.

-Refused: The company had rejected the loan (because the client does not meet their requirements etc.).
+3.Refused: The company had rejected the loan (because the client does not meet their requirements etc.).

-Unused offer:  Loan has been cancelled by the client but at different stages of the process.
+4.Unused offer:  Loan has been cancelled by the client but at different stages of the process.